AI Automation/Accounting

 Trying to script this with no-code platforms creates a fragile system.
 A common workflow involves watching a folder for new PDFs, sending them to a third-party OCR API, and then using complex text parsing rules to guess the columns.
 When a bank changes its statement layout, even slightly, this parsing logic fails silently.
 You only discover the missed transactions during an audit weeks later.

-The core reconciliation engine is a Python service built with FastAPI.
-For each extracted transaction, it queries your accounting platform's API (like QuickBooks Online or Xero) for potential matches based on date and amount.
-It then applies fuzzy string matching and custom logic to the description field, correctly matching vendor names like "AMZN Mktp US" and "Amazon Web Services" to the same vendor record.
-This engine reduces a list of 1,200 transactions down to the 30-40 that require human review.
+Syntora would build the core reconciliation engine as a Python service using FastAPI.
+This engine would query your accounting platform's API, such as QuickBooks Online or Xero, for potential matches based on date and amount for each extracted transaction.
+Custom fuzzy string matching logic would be applied to description fields, allowing the system to recognize variations like "AMZN Mktp US" and "Amazon Web Services" as the same vendor.
+This process would significantly reduce the number of transactions requiring manual review.

 Close Your Books in Hours, Not Days